ruwaid4/TestRepoForCI/README.md

 This is a test program for our CI server.asd

 ## Dependencies
 The dependencies for this project are handled by Maven.
-Consequently, you justasd need to make sure that Java JDK 10-13 and Maven are installed in your machine.
+Consequently, you justasdasd need to make sure that Java JDK 10-13 and Maven are installed in your machine.
 For example from theasd standard repository: asd
 ```sudo apt install maven```asdasd
 asdasasd